jeog/TDAmeritradeAPI/README_STREAMING.md

 ### StreamingSession

-To create a new session the authenticated user will pass their Credentials struct and account id (as they did for the [HTTPS Get Interface](README_GET.md)), a callback function, and some optional timeout and output args.
+To create a new session the authenticated user will pass their Credentials struct and account id (as they did for the [HTTPS Get Interface](README_GET.md)), a callback function, and some optional timeout args.

+***Note - each time a session is created a HTTPS/Get request for the account's streamer information is made.***
 ```
 [C++]
 static shared_ptr<StreamingSession>